emily-xx/oxhey-hall/README.md

 3) Add error handling for AJAX calls.
 4) Add more unit test coverage
 5) Add serviceWorker to check API connection for a better mobile experience.
+6) Make the Project Details modal look a bit nicer.